 In the short time since its discovery, CRISPR has enabled tremendous scientific advances that have caught headlines and spotlight around the world.
 Today we’re looking to the future to see where CRISPR might go in 2017.
 Like every other year, it’ll shock and stun us with innovative and cutting-edge advances quicker than we ever thought possible, so this is just a starting point.

 There are multiple design tools available to help simplify the process of CRISPR guide selection and allow you to get on with your experiments.
-In today’s 12 Days of CRISPR blog post we’ve profiled 4 of the frequently used CRISPR design tools, and given our thoughts on each.
+We’ve profiled 4 of the frequently used CRISPR design tools, and given our thoughts on each.
 Read on to find out what the benefits of each of these tools are, and to find out which may be most suited to your needs.

 As the Holiday season begins, the streets fill with busy shoppers and scientists remain loyal to their lab benches around the world in an effort to get their experiments finished up in time for the holidays.